slackapi/java-slack-sdk/docs/content/guides/custom-steps.md

 }
 ```

-Once your custom step is defined in your app's manifest and implemented in code, it is discoverable in Workflow Builder when you **Add Step** and search for the name of your app.
+Once your custom step is defined in your app's manifest and implemented in code, it is discoverable in Workflow Builder when you **Add Step** and search for the title of your step or name of your app.